kite-sdk/kite-docs/introduction-to-datasets.md

 kite-dataset create users --schema user.avsc --set kite.writer.cache-size=20
 ```

 You can also create custom properties for your own applications.
-See [Using Kite Properties]({{site.baseurl}}/using-kite-properties.html).
+See [Using Kite Properties][using-kite-properties].

+[using-kite-properties]:{{site.baseurl}}/using-kite-properties.html

 ## Next Steps

-The example [Using the Kite Command Line Interface to Create a Dataset]({{site.baseurl}}/Using-the-Kite-CLI-to-Create-a-Dataset.html) demonstrates many of the features described above, and shows you how to create your own Hadoop dataset using only three commands.
+The example [Using the Kite Command Line Interface to Create a Dataset][using-the-kite-cli-to-create-a-dataset] demonstrates many of the features described above, and shows you how to create your own Hadoop dataset using only three commands.

+[using-the-kite-cli-to-create-a-dataset]:{{site.baseurl}}/Using-the-Kite-CLI-to-Create-a-Dataset.html

 ---